alpha-unito/streamflow/CONTRIBUTING.md

 ## Continuous Integration

 StreamFlow relies on [GitHub Actions](https://github.com/features/actions) for Continuous Integration (CI) and Continuous Distribution (CD).
-The maintainers take care of the CD pipeline.
-In order to publish a new version of the software on PyPI and Docker Hub distributions, the maintainer only has to augment the version number in the `version.py` file.
+Only maintainers take care of the CD pipeline.
+In order to publish a new version of the software on PyPI and Docker Hub distributions, a maintainer only has to augment the version number in the `version.py` file.

 Instead, everyone in the community can contribute to the StreamFlow codebase by opening a Pull Request (PR).
 Running the entire suite of StreamFlow tests is part of the CI pipeline.
 However, it is also possible (and advisable) to run tests locally before opening a PR, as explained [below](#streamflow-tests).